 Chiang Rai City

 Having visited Chiang Rai once before, I was excited to revisit the street food, restaurant and market scene.
-We arrived in time for the Pad Thai and Kanom Jeen Nam Ngiaw (northern Thai noodle soup) dinner options.
+We arrived at dinner time, finding a restaurant in view of the Clock Tower, and then checked into the convenient Space Hotel.
 The next morning I visited Wat Min Muang temple before we explored the Baan Dam Museum.
 The museum contains art and cultural artefacts which were created by Thailand national artist Thawan Duchanee.
 Above all the collections gave us a fabulous insight into Lanna and northern Thai culture.
 Our daily coffee stop was at Abonzo Coffee, the same company detailed in the post Coffee Plantations, a previous trip.
 After lunch we departed for Phayao Province, the final destination of our June Thailand travel.

-For our final night we travelled 2-3 hours to Phayao city, surrounded by the large lake Gwan Phayao.
+For our final night we travelled 2-3 hours to Phayao, surrounded by the large lake Gwan Phayao.
 Indeed, we later walked lakeside providing us stunning views out to the mountains and the temples around the boundary.
 Phayao seemed peaceful and perhaps less visited in tourist terms, yet the COVID-19 may be one factor for this.
 Nonetheless, there were many Thais exercising lakeside and I was struck by a satisfaction at such beautiful surroundings.
 Additionally, we visited the walking street night market, equivalent to the ones in Mae Hong Son and Pai.
 Certainly the market had a range of enticing food as well as other items, and appeared to be the main evening event.
+Our hotel, The Cozy Nest Boutique Hotel, was pleasant and close to Gwan Phayao, the night markets and cafes.
 We finished the trip by winding our way back to Chiang Mai through the beauty of the mountains the next morning.